Intelligence community’s top election official: China and Iran don’t want Trump to win reelection, Russia working against Biden

 Evanina came under fire from Democratic leaders last month when he last issued a warning about efforts by Russia, China and Iran to interfere in the November election.
 Lawmakers claimed his statement did not go “nearly far enough” in providing the American public with information about foreign attempts to influence the election.

+The head of the Cybersecurity and Infrastructure Security Agency (CISA), Christopher Krebs, praised the transparency of Evanina’s statement — but specifically mentioned Russia and not the other countries by name.

+“We have long said Russia and other nation-states are targeting our elections,” Krebs said in a statement Friday.
+“We knew this to be true in 2016, we know it’s true today and we know they will continue to attempt to interfere.”

-In a joint statement, Sens.
-Marco Rubio, acting chairman of the Senate Intelligence Committee, and Mark Warner, the top Democrat on the Senate Intelligence Committee, on Friday thanked Evanina for providing the additional information about the threats and encouraged the intelligence community to “continue to make this information available.”
+In a joint statement, the top Republican and Democrat on the Senate Intelligence Committee, Sens.
+Marco Rubio and Mark Warner, on Friday thanked Evanina for providing the additional information about the threats and encouraged the intelligence community to “continue to make this information available.”

 The two senators also called on “political leaders on all sides to refrain from weaponizing intelligence matters for political gain, as this only furthers the divisive aims of our adversaries.”

-Note: This story has been updated with comments from Mitch McConnell.